dubiousnate/mints-awesome-server/index.md

 # 🍀 How to Play on Mint’s Minecraft Server

 Welcome to **Mint’s Awesome Modpack**!
-This simple guide will help you (or your kids!) join our friendly Minecraft world at **57.129.38.77:2496** — step by step.
+This simple guide will help you (or your kids!) join our friendly Minecraft world at **mintcraft.se** — step by step.

 ---